quantumx-apps/filebrowserDocs/content/en/docs/User Guides/Office Integration/traefik-https.md

 ### Step 3: Configure Traefik File Provider

 Traefik needs to be told to skip certificate verification.
-This requires **dynamic configuration** which can only be done via file provider, not labels.
+This requires **dynamic configuration** which can be done via file provider.

 **Add file provider to `traefik.yaml`:**